Download this example as a Jupyter notebook or a Python script.

 cxn = Connection(server_url).with_credentials("user_name", "password").connect()

 The query is assembled by providing lists of material references and legislations of interest.
-The query will return the substances that are present in the specified materials and are impacted by the specified legislations.
+The query returns the substances that are present in the specified materials and are impacted by the specified legislations.

-First specify some constants that contain the material and legislation references we will use.
+First specify some constants that contain the material and legislation references to use.

 [2]: